 Courses with at least 25% Latin American / Caribbean content at the 500-level or above may be counted as part of the remaining 30 hours of coursework.
 (Please note that PORT 611 cannot count as part of the 30 hours; nor can Independent / Directed Study courses outside of the 3-6 credit hours of LAA 899.)
 According to the enrollment policy of KU's College of Liberal Arts and Sciences, students must be enrolled in at least 1 credit hour in the semester that they plan to graduate from KU.

-MA candidates must demonstrate comprehensive proficiency in either Spanish or Portuguese.
+MA candidates must demonstrate comprehensive proficiency in Spanish, Portuguese, Kaqchikel, K'iche', or Haitian Creole.
 This includes aural, speaking, reading, and writing ability.
 Completion of SPAN 424 and SPAN 428 or a higher-level course constitutes comprehensive proficiency in Spanish.
 Comprehensive proficiency in Portuguese requires completion of a 500-level or higher literature course.

-The language requirements should be satisfied as early as possible.
-Students also must complete two semesters in a second language (SPAN 104 and SPAN 108; PORT 104 and PORT 108), or the equivalent (e.g. PORT 611).
 The language requirements should be satisfied as early as possible in the MA program.
 Students must also complete two semesters in a second language: SPAN 104 and 108 for Spanish, PORT 104/106 and 108/110 or PORT 611 for Portuguese.
-Quichua, or Haitian Creole may be substituted as the language of reading proficiency with approval of the LA&CS director.
+Kaqchikel, K'iche', or Haitian Creole may be substituted as the language of reading proficiency with approval of the LA&CS director.